Joystonm/EdBridge/README.md

 - **Quiz Questions**:
   - What gas do plants take in during photosynthesis?
   - Which part of the plant absorbs sunlight?
+- **Homework Assignment**:
+  - Multiple-choice questions about photosynthesis process
+  - Short answer questions about plant structures
+  - Diagram labeling activity for chloroplast parts
+  - Creative prompt to design an experiment
 - **Activities**:
   - Perform a leaf starch test
   - Create a diagram showing the photosynthesis process